 During each whale watching cruise our expert naturalists give talks on gray whales and the conservation efforts which brought them back from near extinction.
 These exciting and educational whale watching cruises are held on board motorized diesel vessels, from Half Moon Bay (3 1/2 hours) every Saturday and Sunday from December through mid-May.

-Read the article about our trips by Tom Stienstra in the San Francisco Chronicle.
+Read an article about our trips by Tom Stienstra in the San Francisco Chronicle.

 Our boat departs from Pillar Point Yacht Harbor in Half Moon Bay (approx. 1 hour south of San Francisco).
 There is one departure per day (Saturdays and Sundays only), at 9:00 AM, returning at approximately 12:00 PM.

-Our itinerary will be flexible, generally 1-12 miles offshore in the gray whale migration pathway.
+Our itinerary will be flexible, and we generally travel 1-12 miles offshore depending upon the location of the gray whale migration pathway.

 Parking: Free off-street parking at the harbor.